 Aimee Payne, M.D., Ph.D.

-Dr. Payne also serves as Associate Director of the Medical Scientist Training Program, Core Director for the Skin Biology and Diseases Resource-based Center at the University of Pennsylvania and Chair of the NIH/NIAMS Board of Scientific Counselors.
-She serves on the Medical Advisory Council of the International Pemphigus and Pemphigoid Foundation (IPPF), which focuses on patient advocacy and education.
+Dr. Payne also serves as Associate Director of the Medical Scientist Training Program, Core Director for the Skin Biology and Diseases Resource-based Center at the University of Pennsylvania, and Chair of the NIH/NIAMS Board of Scientific Counselors.
+She serves on the Medical Advisory Council of the International Pemphigus and Pemphigoid Foundation, which focuses on patient advocacy and education.
 Dr. Payne’s work in the field has been recognized with the Charles and Daneen Stiefel Scholar Award in Autoimmune Diseases, a Top 10 Clinical Research Forum Award, and election to the American Society of Clinical Investigation.
-She received her B.S. degree in Biology from Stanford University and an M.D./Ph.D. in Molecular and Cellular Biology from Washington University School of Medicine prior to training in dermatology at the University of Pennsylvania.
+She received her B.S. degree in Biology from Stanford University and an M.D./Ph.D. in Molecular and Cellular Biology from Washington University School of Medicine before training in dermatology at the University of Pennsylvania.